 Following the recommendations in \autocite{10.1038/s41592-023-02151-z} and to overcome the limitations of individual metrics, we assessed the segmentation performance via the overlap-based \ac{dsc} and the boundary-based \ac{nsd}.
 The class-specific thresholds for the \ac{nsd} were set to the same values as reported in \autocite{10.1016/j.media.2022.102488}.
 Metric scores were always computed per class and then hierarchically aggregated towards a final class-level score.
 That is, class-scores were averaged first across all images of the same subject and then across all subject-level class scores.

-For the results of \autoref{fig:perfusion_performance}, only the \ac{dsc} is reported because some of the annotations of malperfused organs were carried out via polygon annotations (cf.\ annotations section).
-The goal of these polygon annotations is to annotate representative areas of an organ but not to strictly follow the organ boundaries.
-Hence, the computation of the \ac{nsd} (which assesses boundary-agreement) is not reasonable.
+For the results of \autoref{fig:perfusion_performance}, only the \ac{dsc} is reported because some of the annotations of malperfused organs were performed via polygon annotations (cf.\ annotations section).
+The goal of these polygon annotations was to annotate representative areas of an organ but not to strictly follow the organ boundaries.
+Hence, the computation of the \ac{nsd} (which assesses boundary-agreement) was not reasonable.

 Confidence intervals reported in this study reflect the subject-level sampling variability of the data.
 After the aggregation towards subject-level scores, bootstrapped sampling was performed with replacement 1000 times for each organ and the sampled subject-level scores were averaged to retrieve an organ-level score per bootstrap sample.
 After aggregating (e.g., mean or median) across organs for each bootstrap sample, \SI{95}{\percent} confidence intervals were calculated.